How to Use Ethical Values to Build Your Business

 She knew that people aspire to more than just money

-Dame Anita’s leadership style was very ‘personal’.
-She wanted her employees to engage with the vision and values of The Body Shop and to do that, she insisted on a ‘culture of personal growth’.
+Dame Anita’s leadership style was very ‘personal’ and wanted her employees to engage with the vision and values of The Body Shop.
+To do that, she insisted on a ‘culture of personal growth’.
 She was often quoted on the importance of ‘the production of human spirit’ insisting that if a business wasn’t producing that, it was failing, no matter what the accounts may say.

 She was different, she was daring and she was first